Chris Cuomo’s new podcast among Apple’s top shows - NewsBreak

 Cuomo’s NewsNation show is set to start this fall.

 He announced it during an exclusive interview with NewsNation’s Dan Abrams Live .
-In the interview, Cuomo talked about being fired from his role at CNN.Abrams: Cuomo makes clear effort to say ‘I’m not a Democrat’
+In the interview, Cuomo talked about being fired from his role at CNN.CNN announces firing of Chris Cuomo

 Cuomo is the brother of former New York Gov. Andrew Cuomo, who was accused last year by multiple women of sexual assault.